 Such mouth guards are carefully designed for you.
 It is very customised using your bite records.
 The mouth guards can be hard, or soft acrylic and are used to protect the tooth surface from damage due to grinding and clenching teeth at night time and help jaw muscle relaxation.

-If you suffer from TMJ disorders and other jaw pains, it would be a good idea to go first to your dentist for an x-ray and a complete dental checkup.
+If you suffer from TMJ disorders and other jaw pains, first it would be a good idea to go to your dentist for an x-ray and a complete dental checkup.
 It may be that the cause is an improper bite, an abscessed tooth or some other oral condition that can be addressed with a dental solution.
 If the cause is not dental-related, you will be referred to an appropriate health care specialist.
 Otherwise, your dentist would put you on a dental treatment plan that would address your specific condition.
-For instance, you may be required to have a night mouth guard or splint made by our in house prosthodontist Dentist, who has a deep understanding of the way teeth bite together.
+For instance, you may be required to have a night mouth guard or splint made by our in-house Prosthodontist, who has a deep understanding of the way teeth bite together.

 BDS (Hons.)
 MJDF RCS (Eng), MClinDent (FRP Lond) FICOI, MSc (Dental Implantology)